mvcds/brave-clojure/10/readme.md

 A predicate function which executes before the reference type's state is changed.
 It throws an exception in negative case.

-Atoms can get they validators by setting a function to the `:validator` keyword.
+Atoms can get they validators by setting a function to the `:validator` keyword in the moment they are created.